cmerin0/BooksApp/README.md

 # Simple Book App Installation Guide

+## Project Purpose

+The Simple Book App is designed to provide a straightforward API for managing a collection of books.
+It leverages several key technologies to ensure efficient and reliable operation:

+- **PostgreSQL**: Serves as the primary database for storing book information.
+- **Redis**: Acts as a cache to handle frequent requests and improve performance.
+- **Flask**: Functions as the web server framework to handle API requests.
+- **Gunicorn**: Utilized as the WSGI server to run the Flask application.
+- **Nginx**: Configured as a reverse proxy to manage incoming traffic and provide SSL termination.

+This setup ensures a robust and scalable environment for the book management API, making it easy to deploy and maintain.

+## Prerequisites

 This repository provides a simple setup to get your Docker Compose environment up and running.

-## Prerequisites

 Before you begin, ensure you have the following installed on your system:

 - **Docker**: [Download Docker](https://www.docker.com/get-started)